ErCollao/.config/README.md

 take care of the rest.
 If not possible, [see section below](#Partial configurations).

-To read the zsh configuration from the repository's files, you need to create the file `.zprofile` with the following
+To read the zsh configuration from the repository's files, you need to create the file `.zshenv` with the following
 contents:

 ```bash
 export ZDOTDIR="$HOME/.config/zsh"
 ```

+## Customizations of local `zsh`

+It is common to have specific aliases and environment variables in each machine (or to transfer them separately, e.g. keys to APIs and the like).
+Because of that, both for aliases and environment variables, the system will check for the existence of these files, and if present, will source them:

+ - `~/.config/zsh/aliases.local`
+ - `~/.config/zsh/env.local`

 ## Partial configuration of `zsh`